llvm/llvm-project/mlir/docs/Dialects/Vector.md

 > scalable vector type is thus constant within IR, even if the exact size in
 > bytes cannot be determined until run time.

-Specifically, the size of a scalable vector is not known at compile time, but known and fixed at run time

 ### Hardware Vector Ops

 Hardware Vector Ops are implemented as one dialect per target.
 For internal